CTR-tools/CTR-tools/README.md

 BNK - sound bank, a labeled set of headerless VAG samples.

 ## CTRFramework
-CTRFramework is a shared DLL you can use in your projects.
+CTRFramework is a shared DLL you can use in your own projects.

 ## bigtool
 Extracts/builds BIGFILE.BIG.